Session 3 - Module A: Advanced Orchestration Patterns¶

 )

 The workflow compilation includes checkpointing for fault tolerance and interrupts at critical decision points.
-This enables human oversight and recovery from failures while maintaining workflow state.
+This enables human oversight and recovery from data processing failures while maintaining workflow state and data lineage.

-The task analysis node serves as the intelligent entry point that determines how work should be distributed across parallel branches:
+The data batch analysis node serves as the intelligent entry point that determines how data processing work should be distributed across parallel processing branches:

-"""Analyze incoming tasks and determine optimal parallel execution strategy"""
+"""Analyze incoming data batches and determine optimal parallel execution strategy"""

-Task analysis begins by evaluating complexity and available resources.
-Complexity scoring considers task interdependencies and computational requirements, while resource assessment checks CPU, memory, and concurrent execution capacity.
+Data batch analysis begins by evaluating complexity and available cluster resources.
+Complexity scoring considers data volume, schema complexity, and computational requirements, while resource assessment checks CPU, memory, and network bandwidth across distributed processing clusters.

-Based on the complexity analysis, we determine the optimal execution strategy:
+Based on the complexity analysis, we determine the optimal data processing execution strategy:

 # Determine optimal workflow mode based on analysis